Turfjs/turf/CONTRIBUTING.md

 git commit -m "Release v7.0.0"
 ```

-- push the release branch and the release tag.
-This will trigger the Github [release](https://github.com/Turfjs/turf/blob/master/.github/workflows/release.yml) action.
+- Push the release branch and the release tag.
+The tag will trigger the Github [release](https://github.com/Turfjs/turf/blob/master/.github/workflows/release.yml) action which you can view the status of at - https://github.com/Turfjs/turf/actions.
+If successful, a new [version](https://www.npmjs.com/package/@turf/turf?activeTab=versions) of all turf packages will have been published on NPM.
 ```bash
 git push origin mf/release-7.0.0 --follow-tags
 ```

-#### Release Final Steps
+- If the release action was successful, create a Pull Request for the release and then merge it.
-- Create a Pull Request for the release, using the link in the output of the push command and the version number for the PR title (e.g. v7.0.0).
-If the link isn't provided, just create a PR setup to merge your release branch to master.
-Don't merge the PR yet.
-Here is an example - https://github.com/Turfjs/turf/pull/2615
+  - A link to create the PR should be in the output of the push command
+  - Use the version number for the PR title (e.g. v7.0.0).
+  - If a link isn't provided, just create a PR that merges your release branch to master.
+Here is an example - https://github.com/Turfjs/turf/pull/2615.

-- You can view the status of the triggered release action here - https://github.com/Turfjs/turf/actions.
-Once complete, a new [version](https://www.npmjs.com/package/@turf/turf?activeTab=versions) of all turf packages will have been published on NPM.

-- If NPM publish was successful, merge your release PR to master.
+  - Don't forget to merge your release PR!

-- [Snapshot and release](#documentation) a new version of the API docs.
+#### Follow-on steps
 - As part of the release action, a draft Github release will have been created at https://github.com/Turfjs/turf/releases with an auto-generated changelog.
 Edit and add to the release notes for readability and completeness, specifically noting any breaking changes.
 Use past releases as a guide.
 Be sure to "Save draft" each time, then ask for a review from other contributors.
 Once ready, click `Publish release`.
 This will make the release notes publicly accessible and notify all watchers of the project.
+- Snapshot and release a new version of the [API docs](https://github.com/Turfjs/turf-www/blob/master/CONTRIBUTING.md).

 ## Documentation

+- Turf's documentation (README.md files) should be up to date in master as they are generated automatically on commit, based on the JSDoc comments in the package files.
+Should you need to, you can update them by running `npm run docs` and commit any changes.

-To update TurfJS's Documentation (README.md) use the following `npm run docs`:
+README files are auto-updated To update TurfJS's Documentation (README.md) use the following `npm run docs`:
   - **inside a module:** will only generate the docs of that module.
   - **main folder:** will generate docs for all modules.